N0ksa/SimpleCalculator/README.md

 ## Description

 The Jetpack Compose Calculator App is a simple calculator application built using Kotlin and Jetpack Compose.
 This application serves as a practical learning tool primarily focused on exploring the capabilities of Jetpack Compose, Google's modern UI toolkit for building native Android apps.
-With its minimalist design and straightforward functionality, this app provides an ideal platform for developers to learn and experiment with Jetpack Compose concepts while performing basic mathematical operations.

 ### Features: